-Output Indicator Annual target Quarter ly targets 1 st 2 nd 3 rd 4 th criteria within three months of submission registration of qualifications registration of qualifications registration of qualifications registration of qualifications Increased number of qualifications that articulate across Sub-Frameworks Track progress made in terms of ensuring that the identified qualifications have articulation pathways across and within subframeworks Update the tracking grid on identified qualifications that have articulation pathways and those still with outstanding information A clearly defined role of a professional body Clearly define the roles of statutory and non- statutory professional bodies in relation to SAQA's professional body function Finalise the draft document outlining roles and responsibilities Get inputs from stakeholders on the draft document Present the draft document to the Professional Bodies Committee for recommendation to the Board Get Board approval for the document clearly defining the roles of statutory and non- statutory professional bodies
+Output Indicator Annual target Quarterl y targets 1 st 2 nd 3 rd 4 th Streamlined processes and improved turnaround times Register qualifications recommended by QCs that meet all SAQA's criteria within three months of submission Report on turnaround times for the registration of qualifications Report on turnaround times for the registration of qualifications Report on turnaround times for the registration of qualifications Report on turnaround times for the registration of qualifications Increased number of qualifications that articulate across Sub-Frameworks Track progress made in terms of ensuring that the identified qualifications have articulation pathways across and within subframeworks Update the tracking grid on identified qualifications that have articulation pathways and those still with outstanding

+Output Indicator Annual target Quarter ly targets 1 st 2 nd 3 rd 4 th information A clearly defined role of a professional body Clearly define the roles of statutory and non- statutory professional bodies in relation to SAQA's professional body function Finalise the draft document outlining roles and responsibilities Get inputs from stakeholders on the draft document Present the draft document to the Professional Bodies Committee for recommendation to the Board Get Board approval for the document clearly defining the roles of statutory and non- statutory professional bodies

 This programme is responsible for registering qualifications and part-qualifications, recognising professional bodies and registering professional designations.
 This programme contributes to two of the five Outcomes.

 The five-year focus is for this unit to: